saimanoj777/Healthcare-appointment/client/DEPLOYMENT.md

 - Ensure all dependencies are in `package.json`
 - Check that the build command works locally: `npm run build`

-### API Issues
+### Data Issues
-- Verify your API endpoints are accessible
-- Check CORS settings on your backend
+- Doctor data is static and doesn't require a backend
+- Appointments are stored in localStorage (browser-specific)
+- Clear localStorage to reset appointment data

 ### Routing Issues
 - The `vercel.json` includes a rewrite rule for SPA routing